-The graphical abstraction proposed by our dialogue design tool conforms to the general graph representation of finite state automata, with the difference that global and local variables enable to factorise several dialogue states in a single node.
+able to factorise several dialogue states in a single node.
 Transitions relate to user inputs or to internal application events such as conditions based on internal information from the current dialogue state, from the back-end, or from the dialogue history.
 In that sense, dialogue design in the industry generally covers more than strict dialogue management, since its specification may indicate the type of spoken utterance expected from the user at each stage of the dialogue, up to the precise speech recognition model and parameter values to use, and the generation of the system utterance, from natural language generation to speech synthesis or audio recordings.

 Our dialogue design tool offers to the SDS developers a graphical abstraction of the dialogue logic, sometimes also named the call flow.
 Thanks to a dynamic VoiceXML generation functionality, our dialogue design tool brings the SDS developers a complete guarantee that VUI-completeness at the design level automatically implies a similar completeness at the implementation level.
-During maintenance, If the SDS developers modify a specific part of the dialogue design, the tool guarantees that solely the corresponding code is impacted.
+During maintenance, If the SDS developers modify a specific part of the dialogue design, the tool guarantee that solely the corresponding code is impacted.
 This guarantee impacts positively VUI-completeness, reliability, and development cost.